What is a multiplier?

 slot machine

-What are the rules of a slot tournament?
+What are the odds of winning a progressive jackpot?

 slots